 I made the frosting a little thicker than I would have if I was using it right away.
 Because they are sitting overnight the meringue sometimes separates a little and so thicker makes better glue!
 I placed them all in a large bucket with a pair of scissors to cut a very small corner off when they are ready to decorate.

 You can find the royal icing recipe HERE.

 The day before I made about 80 small gingerbread houses.
 I used graham crackers (not actual gingerbread) as I did not have time to bake that much!
 Each house used 6 graham crackers, each box of crackers made about 4 houses.
 Yes, I had to buy about 20 boxes of graham crackers!

 I also cheated a bit and used hot glue to assemble them.
 You typically don’t eat gingerbread houses anyway, and this was much faster then using royal icing.
 You could use hot glue then go over them a bit with royal icing to cover the edges.
 Kids put so much on the houses you never see the edges anyway!
 In Houston it is so humid, even in the winter time, I had a few house collapse because they got soft.
 Make sure to have the air or heat on to keep the humidity down.

 For the candy, we turned our dining room table into a candy buffet!
 I had candy left over from Halloween, bought cheap candy at Dollar Tree and bought big bags at Sams Club.
 I found that buying cheaper items like pretzels and marshmallows helped fill up the table and houses cheaper than candy.
 Plus, they are great items for making the roof and doors!
+Great gifts and new low prices from Pick n Pay Special are available now.
 Think outside the box and use items like cereal as well.